-Outsourced Marketing: The Golden Boomerang
+Outsourced Marketing: The Golden Boomerang for Professional Services Firms

 In the past, when work through referrals was plentiful for professional services firms, businesses could get away with reduced or inconsistent marketing.
 Today, that picture is changing.
 Growing evidence suggests that referrals are no longer a consistent source of new business for professional services firms.
-With information at their fingertips, customers are increasingly turning to AI and the web to source partners.
+With information at their fingertips, buyers are increasingly turning to AI and the web to source partners.
 This makes a strong marketing presence crucial for winning new work.

 Grow Your Surface Area